Frank Mulheron

 Francis James Mulheron (1918–1990) was an Australian rugby league footballer who played in the 1940s.

+Career

 Mulheron was graded from the Brighton juniors in 1943 and was playing first grade in 1944.
 A fitness fanatic, Mulheron was a big prop forward who was also a noted sculler with Glebe Rowing Club and the South Narrabeen Surf Club.
 He retired from playing in 1946. to concentrate on the sport of Rowing.

 Death

 Mulheron died at Brighton-Le-Sands on 22 April 1990.